-Deep understanding of the basics of template language
+Understand the basics of template language deeply

-The template syntax design of AnQi CMS is aimed at making it easy for users without a strong programming background to get started.
-We use double curly braces{{变量}}Output the variable content, and use single curly braces and percent signs when involving complex operations such as logical judgment and loop control.{ % 标签 % }.{% if 条件 %}It is the core tag we use for conditional judgment.
+The template syntax design of Anqi CMS is aimed at making it easy for users without a strong programming background to get started.
+We use double curly braces.{{变量}}To output variable content, while involving complex operations such as logical judgment and loop control, we use single curly braces and percent signs.{ % 标签 % }.
+Among them,{% if 条件 %}It is the core label for us to make conditional judgments.

-• 等于 (==): Check if two floating-point numbers are equal.
+• Equal (==): Check if two floating-point numbers are equal.

 • Not equal (!=): Check if two floating-point numbers are not equal.

-• Greater than (>): Check if one floating-point number is greater than another.
+• greater than (>): Check if one floating-point number is greater than another.

-• 小于等于 (<=): Check if a floating-point number is less than or equal to another floating-point number.
+• less than or equal to (<=)Check if a floating-point number is less than or equal to another floating-point number.

 {% if archive.Price < 50.00 %}